 Sports bodies and broadcasters called to coronavirus contingency meeting

-Sports governing bodies and broadcasters have been called to a government meeting on Monday to discuss the impact the coronavirus outbreak could have on the sporting calendar, the PA news agency understands.
+Sports governing bodies and broadcasters have been called to a government meeting on Monday to discuss how to deal with the impact the coronavirus outbreak could have on the sporting calendar, the PA news agency understands.

 The meeting is part of the government’s long-term contingency planning and will cover various possibilities, such as holding events behind closed doors, should the virus continue to spread and gatherings of large numbers of people are banned.